 Our experience

 Our experience with ZoneAlarm wasn't bad overall, but it wasn't without hiccups.
+Luckily, the antivirus didn't crash our computer during install this time around.

-While the scan itself was fine, we would've liked to see a better ending screen with more of a summary about what the scan did.
+We also would've liked to see a better ending screen with more of a summary about what the scan did.
 Even a checkmark saying "Scan complete!
 Your system is clean" or something similar would've felt better than the bland end screen we get.

 Who is ZoneAlarm best for?